Our mission

 The Beginner's Handbook of Trading Equity Options

-You can benefit from learning about options if:
+You can benefit from learning about options if any of these apply to you:

 You enjoy making your own trading decisions

-an investment portfolio that is safer and more likely to be profitable
+You want an investment portfolio that is both safer and more profitable.

 Even the experienced options

-trader will find nuggets of information on this web site, but the investor who
+trader will find useful information on this web site, but the investor who

-will gain the most from mdwoptions.com is someone who is relatively new to options and who owns individual stocks.
+will gain the most from mdwoptions.com is someone who is relatively new to options.

 The buy and hold investor has to depend on selecting stocks that